 The transmission is mainly caused by the bite of the mosquito, not by contact with an infected dog.
 Mosquitoes ingest leishmanias by sucking blood from an infected animal and when they bite again a new dog injects them with saliva into the skin.
 They are a very small mosquito type, with a maximum length of about 3 mm, capable of traversing conventional mosquito nets.
 Only mosquito females bite and do it especially during twilight and dusk.
 The activity of mosquitoes is more important in times and / or warmer areas, such as ours.

-- Increase in the size of the lymph nodes and spleen
+- Enlargement of lymph nodes and spleen

 In many cases, animals with leishmaniasis suffer other concomitant co-infections such as heartworm disease (heartworm disease) and tick-borne infections, so that clinical signs may be aggravated or may be due to other infectious agents.